sachintha88/React-TS-Redux-App/README.md

 Therefore, this application is basically equipped with `React`, `TypeScript`, `Redux and Redux-Thunk`, `Redux-ToolKit`, `SASS`, `ESLint and Prettier plugin`

 ### Wiring:
-Application is wired with `Redux` and Equipped with a reducer to use localized strings in the application Most of the unnecessary Images, Comments, CSS files and Elements have been romoved that are originally available with create-react-app
+Application is wired with `Redux` and Equipped with a `reducer` and a `selector`(custom hook) to use localized strings in the application.
+Most of the unnecessary Images, Comments, CSS files and Elements have been romoved that are originally available with create-react-app.

 `Components` folder is already set up where you can start adding components of your project